-The city of San Diego’s neighborhood parks, as well as some trails in Open Space parks have reopened for “passive purposes” like walking, jogging, or hiking.
-The city said park parking lots remain closed to curb crowds; the city says it’s best to visit parks within walking distance of your neighborhood.
+The city of San Diego’s neighborhood parks, as well as some trails in Open Space Parks have reopened for “passive purposes” like walking, jogging, or hiking.
+Parking is now at full capacity again, too.
+This includes one of San Diego's most popular trailheads, Cowles Mountain.

 The city has posted signage on parks and trails outlining the dos and don’ts of recreation in these spaces during the pandemic.

-Passive use means there is no congregating or group sports activities allowed.
+Passive use means there is no congregating or group sports activities allowed -- unless it's with a small group of members who are all from your household.
 Visitors also shouldn’t shake hands or engage in unnecessary physical contact.
 Do not enter a park or trail if you have a cough or a fever.

 Visitors should maintain a minimum of 6 feet of social distance from others and also wear a face mask when in a park or on a trail.